Socket Design | Suspension Systems | Knee Units | Prosthetic Feet | Upper Limb Prosthetics

 - “TSB socket distributes load over entire residual limb vs PTB which concentrates on patellar tendon

-- "Ischial containment socket provides better femoral control than quadrilateral
+- “Ischial containment socket provides better coronal femoral control than the older quadrilateral design

-- "Microprocessor knees (C-Leg) reduce falls by 64% compared to mechanical knees
+- “Microprocessor knees significantly reduce stumbles and uncontrolled falls vs mechanical knees (RCT and systematic-review evidence)

 Volume fluctuation is the most common socket problem - residual limb shrinks with weight loss, expands with edema.
 Pistoning (vertical movement) indicates poor suspension or socket looseness.
 Skin breakdown occurs at pressure points - check socket fit, liner condition, and hygiene.
 All require prosthetist review and socket adjustment.

 Match knee complexity to K-level.
 K1-K2: Single-axis or polycentric mechanical knee.
 K3: Hydraulic or pneumatic (cadence responsive).
 K4 or high falls risk: Microprocessor knee (C-Leg, Genium).
-Microprocessor knees detect stumble and resist buckling - proven to reduce falls by 64%.
+Microprocessor knees detect stumble and resist buckling - RCT and systematic-review evidence shows significantly fewer stumbles and uncontrolled falls than mechanical knees.

 SACH foot: Simple, durable, low activity (K1).
 Single-axis: Allows plantarflexion for knee stability (K1-K2).
 Multi-axis foot: Terrain adaptation (K2-K3).
 Dynamic response (energy-storing): Carbon fiber, returns energy for efficient gait (K3-K4).
 Match foot to activity level and terrain requirements.